napaalm/pipewire/doc/dox/config/pipewire.conf.5.md

 Nodes are by default assigned to the data.rt class so it is good to have a data loop of this class as well.

-@PAR@ pipewire.conf  context.dynamic-data-loops = false
+@PAR@ pipewire.conf  context.dynamic-data-loops = true
-If set to true, spawns a new data-loop for every node in the context.
+If set to true (default), spawns a new data-loop for every node in the context.

 @PAR@ pipewire.conf  context.num-data-loops = 1
 The number of data loops to create.
 By default 1 data-loop is created and all nodes are